anna099/hegel/observing-reason/1-observing.md

 manifested, as explained above, only by means of **numbers** can 'the whole range of differences which develop themselves' in organisms be generalised.
-Hegel saw this in the life sciences of his own time in the concept of 'specific gravity', whih 'can be observed just as well as can the determinateness of number'.
+Hegel saw this in the life sciences of his own time in the concept of 'specific gravity', which 'can be observed just as well as can the determinateness of number'.
 Harris helpfully explains this concept which, today, might be a little less obvious: